christian-schlichtherle/neuron-di/README.md

 }
 ```

-The main class extends our module class, so it inherits the `@Neuron` and `@Caching` annotations and thus, it should be
+The main class extends our module class, so it inherits the `@Neuron` and `@Caching` annotations and hence it should be
-abstract to prevent you from accidentally using `new Main()`.
+abstract again to prevent you from accidentally calling `new Main()`.
 To create our application instance, the `main([...])` method calls the method `breed(...)` in the class `Incubator`.
-This method is suitable for creating a neuron without any synapse methods.
+This method is designed for creating a neuron without any synapse methods.
-A main class should not have any synapse methods, that is, unsatisfied dependencies, so it's a perfect match.
+A main class should not have any synapse methods, that is, it should not have any unsatisfied dependencies, so it's a
+perfect match.

 The remaining method calls use the [domain-specific language] (DSL) inherited from the `HttpServer` interface to
 configure the routing of HTTP calls and start a web server.
 The DSL instructs the web server to create an instance of the `GreetingController` interface and call its `get()` method
-for each `GET` request to the URI path `/greeting`.
+whenever it receives a `GET` request for the URI path `/greeting`.

 The actual creation of the controller instance is hidden by the DSL and looks similar to this: